 - Fry them in lots of butter for that delicious Swedish taste.

-- For the sauce, lightly brown the flour in butter.
-Gradually add the beef broth, milk, soy sauce, if heavy cream if using; simmer until thickened.
-Season the sauce with salt and pepper and then mix in lingonberry jam.
+- In the same pan, lightly brown the flour in butter.
+Gradually add the beef broth, milk, soy sauce, and heavy cream if using; simmer until thickened.
+Season the sauce with salt and white pepper, then mix in lingonberry jam.

 - Return the meatballs to the sauce and stir to coat thoroughly.

-Traditionally, in Sweden, they’re served with the cream gravy over boiled or mashed potatoes, and with green peas, lingonberry jam, and pressgurka (vinegar cucumber dill salad).
+Traditionally, Swedes serve köttbullar with creamy gravy over boiled or mashed potatoes and with a side of green peas, lingonberry jam, and pressgurka (vinegar cucumber dill salad).
 Such a treat!

 The traditional recipe for Swedish meatballs instructs to fry them in butter, and lots of it.
-However, you can either fry them in oil or bake them in the oven.
+However, you can fry them in oil or bake them in the oven.
 It saves calories and time, especially with larger quantities.
+Keep in mind that this option will change the flavor.

 The K sounds like a 'sh' when it stands before an ö - Shöttbüllar.

-FUN FACT: Apparently, you should be singing (or at least listening) to the song “Ge mig mera köttbullar” by Astrid Lindgren while you prepare the dish and then again while you eat it. 😄
+FUN FACT: Apparently, you should be singing (or at least listening) to the song "Ge mig mera köttbullar" by Astrid Lindgren while preparing the dish and then again while you eat it. 😄

 - Standing mixer with a paddle attachement (optional)